hrdv10/snipper-game/README.md

 # Snipper Game
-A Fast First Person Slasher
+A Fast First Person Slasher currently for

-Windows, Android and a web browser versions are available on itch:
+Windows users only ,working on for Android and a web browser users

 ![image](https://github.com/hrdv10/snipper-game/blob/m/thumbna.png.png)